SquareBracketAssociates/Booklet-PharoVirtualMachine/Part4-Tutorials/HandonsStatic/handonsstatic.md

 A static method is a method with no lookup.
 It means that the call site defines the exact class where the method is defined.
 The VM has just to grab the method from such a class.

-For this introduction, we will
+For this introduction, we will:
 - define a new bytecode
 - extend the bytecode builder
 - extend the bytecode interpreter to handle this bytecode

 ### Bytecode table

-Since we will add a bytecode we start to have a look at the bytecode table.
+Since we will add a bytecode, we start to have a look at the bytecode table.
 You will find it in the method `StackInterpreter class >> #initializeBytecodeTableForSistsV1`

 This table links a bytecode and the method that defines its behavior.

 What you can see is that the bytecodes 246 and 247 are free.

 ```
 ...